dbanty/dylananthony.com/_posts/fastapi-rust-6-aws-lambda.md

 ## SAM CLI

-If you've followed along with previous posts, you'll know that so far I've been using the [SAM CLI] in order to test the application locally.
-This allows me to run the app in an environment as close to AWS as possible without actually deploying.
-Eventually though, you have to actually host this API somewhere, so let's see what it takes to convert what we already have to something deployable.
+If you've followed along with previous posts, you'll know that I've been using the [SAM CLI] in order to test the application locally.
+This allows me to emulate the AWS environment for testing, which is invaluable, but it's not the only purpose of the tool.
+It can also be used to build and deploy the application to AWS.

 To start off, you'll need to do a `sam build` before each deploy, just like was necessary before doing a `sam local start-api` to run locally.
 If you've run this before with the same settings I have in [the experiments repo], you'll know that it feels like it takes _forever_ because you get no feedback on the build process.
-There might be a way to fix this but I haven't found it yet.
+There might be a way to fix this, but I haven't found it yet.

 After the app is finish building, you'll want to do a `sam deploy --profile <aws_profile_name> --guided` (omit the `--profile` if you've only got one AWS profile configured) and follow the prompts.
 This will create a `samconfig.toml` file with some additional required information for SAM.
 In the future, to redeploy, you can omit the `--guided` because you already have this file.
 Now feels like a good time to note that if you've copied the `template.yml` from my repo previously, you'll want to update it from the one in [the SAM experiments branch] because it was missing a required attribute previously.